-My country won't protect me - young South Koreans feel let down
+Itaewon crush: How South Korea let down its young people

 "The older generation has again sent young people to their deaths," wrote one TikTok user.
 "Why do we let the past bite our future?
 Will we ever break this endless cycle?"

+"The politicians think they just need to hold onto their power, and don't need to take any responsibility.
+This attitude makes me sick."

 The belief that safety in South Korea is sacrificed at the altar of the country's headlong economic growth is nothing new.

 It has been expressed after every big disaster - and the country has certainly had its share of them - and elicited promises that official attitudes to safety will change.

 On the eighth anniversary of the ferry disaster, then President-elect Yoon Suk-yeol made a promise on his Facebook page.

 "I believe making South Korea safer is the most sincere way to express condolences to the victims," he wrote.

 As public anger builds, President Yoon will find his government being tested and challenged over that promise.